abtison1127/music-party-with-spotify/README.md

 Copy and paste into browser or CTRL + click() on `http://127.0.0.1:8000/`

-*have spotify playing music in
+*have spotify playing music in background*